LoopKit/loopdocs/docs/loop-3/onboarding.md

 Some of the onboarding screens are shown below.
 Depending on your device resolution, you may need to scroll down to see the entire screen.
 Only the top portion of any given screen is shown in these graphics.

-If you have not already read it, please review the [First Time Using Onboarding](#first-time-using-onboarding) now
+If you have not already read it, please review the [First Time Using Onboarding](#first-time-using-onboarding) now.

 ### Welcome Screens